 Pierre Keller, Professor of Philosophy, University of California, Riverside, USA.

 This new translation makes Cassirer’s seminal work available to a new generation of scholars.
 Each volume includes a translator’s introduction by Steve G. Lofts, a foreword by Peter E. Gordon, a glossary of key terms, and an index.

 Foreword Peter E. Gordon

-Translator’s Introduction: A Phenomenology of Symbolic Creative Cognition – the Unfolding of the Symbolic Function and the Construction of a Pure Theory of the Symbolic S. G. Lofts
+Translator’s Introduction: A Phenomenology of Symbolic Creative Cognition: the unfolding of the Symbolic Function and the Construction of a Pure Theory of the Symbolic Steve G. Lofts

 Part 1: The Expressive Function and the World of Expression

 2. The Expressive Phenomenon as the Basic Element of Perceptual Consciousness